Dr. Dave's answers to frequently-asked questions (FAQs),

-For more information see Disc V of the Video Encyclopedia of Pool Shots
+For more information see Vol. V of the Video Encyclopedia of Pool Shots

 How can you tell if a shot is a double hit or not?

-The following video explains and illustrates how to detect and avoid a double hit in various situations:
+The following videos explain and illustrates how to detect and avoid a double hit in various situations:

 For more information, see NV B.2 - Mike Page's double hits, push shots, and frozen balls and "Rules - Part II: double hits" (BD, September, 2009).
 The HSV DVD also has a nice feature on this.
 Also, many example shots, with explanations for the appropriate rulings, are available here: